GDI512/void-test/README.md

 * Fast to compile
 * Does not include any external or standard library headers in its own header files
 * Supports most common assertions
-* Supports checking RAII classes through `test::resource` class
+* Supports checking RAII classes through `void_test::resource` class
 * Just Works™ (Hopefully™)

 # How to